habibnoori40/weather-wise/README.md

 # weather-wise
-Get accurate and up-to-date weather information with Weather Wise - a user-friendly web-based app providing real-time weather data for any location around the world.
-Customize the display of weather information in your preferred units of measurement, Celsius or Fahrenheit.
-Stay ahead of the weather with Weather Wise - the reliable and highly useful
+Weather Wise is a user-friendly web application that provides accurate and up-to-date weather information, including current conditions and 2-day forecasts for any location worldwide.
+It uses real-time weather data and allows users to customize their preferred units of measurement.
+Weather Wise also offers a range of other useful weather-related information and has a beautiful and appealing interface.
 # Live : https://habibnoori40.github.io/weather-wise